 Services and pricing

-As we could see in the previous examples, some CoEs focus only on enabling business units and supporting them with an automation platform, while others will support the entire end-to-end delivery of automations, including building and maintaining them.
+As we could see in the previous examples, some CoEs focus only on enabling business units and supporting them with an automation platform, while others will support the entire end-to-end delivery of automation, including building and maintaining them.

 The pricing model for the CoE services will also need attention in the early stages.
 Is the CoE a cost centre or should it be governed as a P&L responsible entity, balancing the gains through automation against the costs incurred?
-Should the CoE be funded as an innovation center?
+Should the CoE be funded as an innovation centre?

 The two main cost categories for the CoE are the automation platform (software & hardware) and the services (support, quality control and training).
 These can be further defined into one-time (project) costs and annual costs.
 The annual recurring costs are either fixed (such as the licence costs for the RPA control tower software component) or variable (the bot licence costs).